michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-08-13-Web_Browser_Automation.md

 This is a project from a due diligence company called [Vcheck Global](https://vcheckglobal.com/), which provides services such as background screening, document retrieval and specialized research.
 The objective is to achieve a stable and user-friendly algorithm to assist employess (including non-tech) to search and obtain the information with **high automation, high efficiency, preprocessing for data, and easy-to-operate features from any web sources.

+- Question to solve

-- My code basically works in the following flow:
+### My code basically works in the following flow:
     - use input function to prompt searching questions to users and collect text entered.
     - interact with users to to make sure the security and accuracy.
     - call the selenium web_driver to turn on the browser, enter the information and click any neccessary button on website on behalf of users, and eventually close the browser window.